Site icon Discover Ninh Binh

 Lunar Calendar

-The Lunar New Year festival is celebrated in most countries of the East Asian Cultural Area, which includes China, Japan, Korea, and Vietnam.
-Tết holiday is short for Tết Nguyên Đán or Tết Cổ Truyền which translates as ”the original feast of the first morning” (Feast of the first morning).
+Most countries in the East Asian Cultural Area – including China, Japan, Korea, and Vietnam – celebrate the Lunar New Year festival.
+In Vietnam, the Tết holiday is short for Tết Nguyên Đán or Tết Cổ Truyền which translates as ”the original feast of the first morning” (Feast of the first morning).

 Lanterns at TET